Skip to content

 Connecting to a database

 Databasez handles database connection pooling and transaction management with minimal fuss.
-It'll automatically deal with acquiring and releasing connections to the pool as needed, and supports a simple transaction API that transparently handles the use of either transactions or savepoints.
+It automatically deals with acquiring and releasing connections and supports transaction APIs for both common and advanced flows.

 Database

-This is the main object used for the connections and it is a very powerful object.
+This is the main object used for connections and queries.

 from databasez import Database